futuredapp/Engineering-Handbook/docs/teams/fullstack/docs/00_code_docs.md

 ## Changelog

+Projects based on our full-stack template generate their changelog automatically from commit messages and publish it as GitHub Releases — no `CHANGELOG.md` is kept in the repository.
+See [Releases & Versioning](../development/00_git_flow.md#releases-versioning).

-For projects with external consumers (APIs used by other teams or clients), maintain a `CHANGELOG.md` following the [Keep a Changelog](https://keepachangelog.com/) format.
+For other projects with external consumers (APIs used by other teams or clients), maintain a `CHANGELOG.md` following the [Keep a Changelog](https://keepachangelog.com/) format.
 For internal projects, git history and PR descriptions are sufficient.